 Yes, as long as there is an amount listed on your ticket and the ticket is paid in full before the court appearance date.
 Traffic tickets that are paid within 20 days of receiving are eligible for point reduction.
 Tickets that have summons written on the ticket, and no amount listed are court appearance tickets.

 Yes, a juvenile defendant needs to have a parent or guardian present with him or her in court.

-Deferments are handled through the City Attorney.
-Defendants can appear in court on appearance date of summons and converse with City Attorney or contact City Attorney, Drew Buffington prior to court.
-Phone: (970)-565-7540
+Deferments are handled through the City Prosecutor.
+Defendants can appear in court on appearance date of summons and converse with City Prosecutor or contact City Prosecutor, Drew Buffington prior to court.
+Phone: (970)-565-7640

 Yes, whether you go to court or not, you are required to pay court costs.
 It is a City of Cortez ordinance.

 License are suspended due to failure to pay fines owed to the court.
 Once an amount (for a default, OJW or NRVC fee) is paid in full, showing the defendant has complied-paperwork is furnished to take to the DMV and a copy is sent in.